3dbloke/sublime-undocs/source/extensibility/syntaxdefs.rst

 Analyzing Patterns
 ******************

-The ``patterns`` array can contain several types of elements.
+The ``patterns`` array can contain several types of element.
 We'll look at some of them in the following sections.
 If you want to learn more about patterns, refer to Textmate's online manual.